Devon Callahan

 devon.callahan [at] westpoint.edu

-LTC Callahan began his career as a signal soldier, enlisting with the 10th Mountain Division at Fort Drum, New York, and rising to the rank of staff sergeant.
-He commissioned through Officer Candidate School and has since held numerous leadership roles.
+Callahan began his career as a signal soldier, enlisting with the 10th Mountain Division at Fort Drum, New York, and rising to the rank of staff sergeant.
+He commissioned through Officer Candidate School and since held numerous leadership roles.
 As a lieutenant, he served as platoon leader and company executive officer in the 327th Signal Battalion at Fort Bragg, North Carolina, with deployments to Afghanistan.
 As a captain, he served with the 10th Mountain Division, first in the Division G6 and later as commander of Bravo Company, 10th Sustainment Brigade, where he deployed to Afghanistan again.

 His role as a major includes three years on faculty with USMA's Department of Electrical Engineering & Computer Science.
-He later commanded the Satcom Station at Camp Roberts, California, and served as a signal advisor to the Royal Saudi Air Defense Force as part of the U.S. Military Training Mission Task Force.
+He has commanded the Satcom Station at Camp Roberts, California, and served as a signal advisor to the Royal Saudi Air Defense Force as part of the U.S. Military Training Mission Task Force.

 Ph.D., Computer Science – University of Connecticut